 A presiding officer may limit the time allowed to each speaker, unless the body concerned decides otherwise.
+D/UI.14/THANS/34 OAU/AFCAC/3

-Points of order and a rest of the second and the
+Points of order and a set of the set of the set of the

-- 1. Notwithstanding the provisions of Rule 17, a delegate may at any time raise a point of order, and the point shall immediately be decided by the presiding officer. - 2.
-Any delegate may make a motion appealing against such decision.
+1. Notwithstanding the provisions of Rule 17, a delegate may at any time raise a point of order, and the point shall immediately be decided by the presiding officer.

+2. Any delegate may make a motion appealing against such decision.
 In that case, and subject to the provisions of Rule 20, the procedure specified in Rule 21 2. shall be followed.
 The decision given by the presiding officer under paragraph 1. shall stand unless over-ruled by a majority of the votes cast.